Sunday, January 17, 2016

 I neglected this part of me.
 I have decided to spend time doing it now and set up a publishing company with a focus on selling African literature and the creation of educational projects in the form of publications to help spread the truth about our history.
 Once again, I am inspired and honored to read about you.

-Best Regards Chez Winakabs
+Best Regards, Chez Winakabs